 ‘American Hustle’ follows brilliant con man Irving Rosenfeld (Christian Bale), who along with his equally cunning and seductive British partner, Sydney Prosser (Amy Adams), is forced to work for wild FBI agent, Richie DiMaso (Bradley Cooper).
 DiMaso pushes them into a world of Jersey powerbrokers and mafia that’s as dangerous as it is enchanting.
 Carmine Polito (Jeremy Renner) is the passionate, volatile, New Jersey political operator caught between the con-artists and Feds.
 Irving’s unpredictable wife Rosalyn (Jennifer Lawrence) could be the one to pull the thread that brings the entire world crashing down.

-Singer generously took the time recently to talk about filming ‘American Hustle’ over the phone.
+Singer generously took the time recently to talk about filming ‘American Hustle’ during an exclusive interview over the phone.
 Among other things, the screenwriter discussed how he first came up with the idea to tell a fictionalized version of the FBI ABSCAM operation of the late 1970s during a flight 15 years ago, during which he spoke to an assistant U.S. Attorney with a connection to the case; how he never writes characters with particular actors in mind, but how the drama’s cast brought a surreal element to the story; and how as a writer, there’s a point on every film, he has to trust the director to make the story his own, and how that process was easy on the crime drama, since he’s a fan of Russell’s work.

 ShockYa (SY): You co-wrote the script for the new crime drama, ‘American Hustle.’
 Where did you come up with the inspiration for telling the story?
 What was your overall writing process like on the film?